AndrewSRea/My_Learning_Port/JavaScript/JS_Building_Blocks/Conditionals/README.md

 <hr>

-**Note**: Review the material at the previous link if you want to refresh your memories on these.
+**Note**: Review the material at the previous link just above if you want to refresh your memories on these.

 <hr>